HaCoGames/Image-representation-as-ascii-characters/README.md

 ## Get ready to install:
  Download the project into a folder.
 Open a terminal and write <code>pipenv shell</code>.
  Than just type <code>python main.py</code> in the same folder.
+ You will be asked to give a path to a directory.
+The path can be a link to an image or just a normal system path.